 Timo joined Watsi on March 12th, 2013.
-Five years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timo's most recent donation supported Gatguon, a newborn baby girl from South Sudan, to fund spina bifida repair surgery.
+Six years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timo's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Timo has funded healthcare for 93 patients in 15 countries.